Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

    - Validate fee against user-specified maximum
    - Send request to TEE for calldata preparation
    - Process TEE response and submit to relayer
-5. Results are updated in the database with appropriate status
+5. Results are updated in the storage backend with appropriate status

 ## Example Usage